6 Sources

 1

-.
-The first tool, Tulongfeng, focuses on automated vulnerability discovery and is being called "China's version of Mythos," while the second system, Yitianzhen, handles automated cyber defense and incident response2
+The first tool, Tulongfeng, focuses on automated vulnerability discovery and was explicitly positioned as "China's version of Mythos," while the second, Yitianzhen, handles automated cyber defense and incident response.2

 3

-.
-The U.S. government this month ordered Anthropic to suspend exports of a less powerful version of Mythos to destinations worldwide due to national security concerns, a move that has fueled geopolitical tensions and intensified the AI arms race in cybersecurity1
+This month, the U.S. government ordered Anthropic to suspend exports of a less powerful version of Mythos to destinations worldwide and all foreign nationals due to national security concerns.4

 2